- Innovative Media Technology

 You’ll have access to a state-of-the-art broadcast-standard, multi-camera TV studio, with multiple Ultra-HD cameras and opportunities to collaborate with companies specialising in video production.
 You also have access to GPU servers to enable real time capture and processing of images and video for machine learning.

-We have doubled the facilities space in the Department of Music and Media.
+We have doubled the facilities space for music and media.
 Our Performing Arts Technology Studios have been upgraded and complemented by a £1.7m investment in state-of-the-art production and media suites.

 All studios, edit rooms and acoustic rooms in the new space are linked by a new Dante digital audio network, providing audio interconnection between each room, plus video interconnects for flexible configurations of the recording spaces and studios.